-But it will in if the section thickness is are high then it will further increase the tendency for the cracking.
-So there is very useful diagram which is showing the relationship between the carbon equivalent and the various other properties in form of like one side we have the bend angle a well is made like this, then notch is made in the weld phase side and then controlled bend test is carried out to see the extent of twitch bending of the weld joint can be done.
-And then we measure that angle the extent up to which bending can be performed prior to the development of the growth of the crack, this directly indicates the notch sensitivity of weld for cracking and that is becomes a good indicator of the weldability of the steel.
-Apart from that so that banned angle will be indicated here like this we have 10, 20, 30, 40, 50 band angle in degrees.
+7% is certainly leading to the problems in form of the cracking due to the high carbon equivalent.
+In this case especially since the carbon content is low so the martensite even if it is 100% martensite is being formed the hardness of the weld zone as well as heat affected zone will be limited.
+But if the section thicknesses are high then it will further increase the tendency for So, there is a very useful diagram which is showing the relationship between the carbon equivalent and the various other properties in form of like one side we have the band angle.
+Like a weld is made like this then notch is made in the weld face side and then controlled bend test is carried out to see the extent up to which bending of the weld joint can be done and then we measure that angle the extent up to which bending can be performed prior to the development of the or the growth of the crack.
+This directly indicates the notch sensitivity of weld for cracking and that is becomes good indicator of the weldability of the steel apart from that so that bend angle will be indicated here.

-And then we have the hardness in BPH unit say 150, 200 to 550 450, 350, 300, like this and there is one more scale for the hardness value, so the hardness not for the hardness but it is the underweight cracking tendency is this underweight cracking sensitivity UBCS underweight cracking sensitivity 0, 30, 50, 70, 80 and 100.

-The last scale and if we notice this underweight cracking sensitivity will be for the various carbon equivalent values and say 0.3, 0.4, 0.5, 0.6, 0.7, 0.8 and then if we notice with the increase of the carbon equivalent the band angle corresponding to the growth of the crack during the notch face bend test that angle will be decreasing like this which is showing that the band angle is decreasing means the cracking sensitivity of the weld metal is increasing with the increase of the carbon equivalent for the carbon steel.
+like this here we have 10, 20, 30, 40, 50 bend angle in degrees and then we have the hardness hardness in DPH units say 150, 200 to the 550, 450, 350, 300 like this and there is one more scale for the for the hardness value, so the hardness not for the hardness but it is the under bead cracking tendency is this. under weed cracking sensitivity under weed cracking sensitivity UBCS under weed cracking sensitivity 50, 70, 80 and 100.
+The last scale and if we notice this under weed cracking sensitivity And then if we notice with the increase of the carbon equivalent the bend angle corresponding to the growth of the crack during the notch face bend test that angle will be decreasing like this. which is showing that the bend angle is decreasing means the cracking sensitivity of the weld metal is increasing with the increase of the carbon equivalent for the carbon steel.
+On the other hand the under bead cracking tendency increases like from 10 to 30, 50 like this.